Student Service Centers

 Student services works closely with each divisional administrative team to ensure provision of appropriate services and support.
 When appropriate, the school refers students to additional medical, counseling and assessment resources within the local community.

-HKIS provides services for students with mild special learning needs including various learning disabilities, attention deficit disorder and spectrum disorders.
+HKIS strives to meet the needs of all learners.
+We services for students with mild special learning needs including various learning disabilities, attention deficit disorder and spectrum disorders, as well as enrichment needs.
 Students are expected to function in and profit from the regular classroom curriculum with student service support designed to bridge student learning gaps with classroom expectations.
 Up to 10% of the entire student body can be supported within our current structure.
 At all divisions, teachers, parents or administrators can refer a student to the Student Review Team (SRT), a solution-focused meeting where learning strengths and challenges are considered and an action plan is developed to address areas of need.

 Learning Specialists are trained in Special Education and related fields (e.g. Speech/Language Pathology) and follow a collaborative model based on early intervention, prevention and best practices in remediation.
 Students who have been identified with special learning needs are provided a continuum of supportive services differentiated to meet individual needs.
 Learning specialists provide consultation, collaborative planning, team teaching and small group instruction as well as individual remediation using supplemental curriculum materials.
 Each student in the Special Learning Needs program has an individualized learning plan to document needed accommodations and interventions that optimize learning.